healthfinch/policies/breach_policy.md

 * HITECH Notification in the Case of Breach - 13402(a) and 13402(b)
 * HITECH Timeliness of Notification - 13402(d)(1)
 * HITECH Content of Notification - 13402(f)(1)

-### Applicable Standards from the SOC2 Trust Services Principles